AppDomain.CreateInstanceFrom Method (String, String, Boolean, BindingFlags, Binder, Object, CultureInfo, Object, Evidence)

 This instance is null.

-For more information, see the Activator.CreateInstanceFrom method.
+For more information about this method, see the Activator.CreateInstanceFrom method.

 When the CreateInstanceFrom method is used to create an instance in a target application domain, other than the application domain from which the call is made, the assembly is loaded in the target application domain.
 However, if the instance is unwrapped in the calling application domain, using the unwrapped instance in certain ways can cause the assembly to be loaded into the calling application domain.
 For example, after the instance is unwrapped, its type information might be requested, in order to call its methods late-bound.
 When the assembly is loaded into the calling application domain, exceptions can occur.